 Abstract classes using Metaclasses

-In python3 all classes are new style classes, thus it is reasonable to refer to an objects type and its class interchangably
+In Python 3, all classes are new-style classes, making it reasonable to refer to an object’s type and its class interchangeably.

 Type and Class